cjacker/opensource-toolchain-bouffalo-lab/README.md

 pip install bflb-mcu-tool
 ```

-'bflb-iot-tool' is written in python and open source too, install is as:
+'bflb-iot-tool' is written in python and open source too, you can use the pyinstalled-packaged one released with BLDevCube or install is as:
 ```
 pip install bflb-iot-tool
 ```